 The Compensation Committee is composed of the following three directors: Messrs.
-Boggio (Chair), Hochstein and Lyons and, as such, is composed entirely of independent directors.
-If elected to the Board of Directors, Ms Dunne is expected to be appointed to the Compensation Committee following the Meeting.
+Boggio (Chair) and Lyons and Ms. Dunne and, as such, is composed entirely of independent directors.

 In addition to their general business background, senior management experience and involvement with other companies, each Compensation Committee member also had experience on the Compensation Committee.
 The following experience of the members of the Compensation Committee was also relevant to their responsibilities and the members of the Compensation Committee drew upon this experience, as well as the skills gained with this experience, to enable them to make decisions on the suitability of the Corporation's compensation policies and practices.